skybet/skybet.github.io/_posts/2015-11-18-velocity-2015-summary.md

 -------------------------

 A general theme emerged from many different sessions that operations is at the heart of our business, and we should all have an operational focus.
-Not just devops, but marketingops, financeops, and infrastructureops too.
+Not just DevOps, but MarketingOps, FinanceOps, and InfrastructureOps too.
 Or more pithy for the tech audience:

 ```
 ^(?<dept>.+)Ops$